 Of course, you get all the standard Wear OS smartwatch features on the Access Runway too, including smartphone notifications for anything coming through to your phone.
 For example, if you have WhatsApp preview turned off, the Access Runway will only display who the WhatsApp message is from, rather than what it says.

 Hardware, performance and battery life

 - 512MB memory, 4GB storage

-If you're going for a long run with GPS turned on, display brightness turned up, along with all your notifications coming through from emails to social media, you might find a day is pushing it.
-We will let you know how the Runway performs when we get it in for full review though.
+Naturally, battery life is very much dependant on how you use the watch.
+If you're going for a long run with GPS turned on, display brightness turned up, along with all your notifications coming through from emails and social media, then a day will be seriously pushing it.
+Everyday casual use will get you 14 hours of use without too much of an issue though.

 - Wear OS